dezordi/ViralFlow/README.rst

 Disclaimer
 =====
 * The fastq files should be in the same directory of sars2_assembly.sh and the python scripts.
-* The minor consensus version is based only on replacing the nucleotide from from the consensus (majority consensus) with the minor allele (supported by 5 to 49% of the reads), without any statistical method to reconstruct quasispecies genomic populations.
+* The minor consensus version is based only on replacing the nucleotide from the consensus (majority consensus) with the minor allele (supported by 5 to 49% of the reads), without any statistical method to reconstruct quasispecies genomic populations.
+* In the interactive container with Docker, a pangolin update is strongly recommended (pangolin --update);
+* Using Dockerfile a pangolin update will be performed automatically, but periodical updates are recommended (re-building the docker image);
 * If you use this workflow for academic  purposes, please cite this repository;
 * More information `Here <https://dezordi.github.io/>`_;